Hi, welcome to the team. I’m so glad you are here at $COMPANY.

 If I am on my phone during a meeting for more than 30 seconds, say something.
 My attention wanders.

 Humans stating opinions as facts are a trigger for me.
 I will often unexpectedly jump into a conversation to clarify opinions and facts when I hear this.

 This document is a living breathing thing and likely incomplete.
-I will update it frequently and would appreciate your feedback.
+I update it frequently and would appreciate your feedback.